 - Re-calibration of ADAS

 - How they communicate with customers before and after a job.

-Each technician will also be asked to complete a detailed questionnaire covering every aspect of his job, from health and safety, working methods to customer care.
+Each technician will also be asked to complete a detailed questionnaire covering every aspect of their job, from health and safety, working methods to customer care.

 The quality of the work demonstrated will be of the highest level and the criteria for measuring performance will be extremely thorough.
 These criteria cover health and safety, working methods, care for the car, customer care, as well as final quality and speed of completing the job.

-The judges will accredited technical trainers from across the Belron® business, assisted by the coaches from each participating country, to guarantee objectivity and permit the coach to maximise his coaching performance.
-With standards so high, each finalist will be able to 'stop-the-clock' for a maximum of two minutes while completing each job to ask his coach for advice.
+The judges will accredited technical trainers from across the Belron business, assisted by the coaches from each participating country, to guarantee objectivity and permit the coach to maximise his coaching performance.
+With standards so high, each finalist will be able to 'stop-the-clock' for a maximum of two minutes while completing each job to ask their coach for advice.